How Much Does It Cost To Install A Kitchen?

 It is dangerous to move ahead with a project without a written agreement of costs and what will be covered by the quotation.
 By working on verbal agreements or without an itemised listing of what has been agreed between both parties, you leave yourself open to being hit with potentially endless additional costs by independent tradespeople you appoint.

 A good example of this is, during a dry fit install, an individual being told by a kitchen installer “this is taking longer than I thought it would, so I’m going to have to charge you more”.
-A competent kitchen fitter should be able to accurately predict the time and work involved in the project in advance and offer a precise cost which both would agree to before anything is undertaken.
+A competent kitchen fitter should be able to accurately predict the time and work involved in the project in advance and offer a precise cost that both would agree to before anything is undertaken

 The Importance Of A Surveyor

 Before any work begins or any units are ordered, it is extremely important that this ‘check’ stage happens by a qualified individual.
 This would usually involve advising or assisting in planning the prep work, what will be needed as well as making sure the measurements are accurate.
 This can be done by the individual’s kitchen installer or a competent builder or if opting for a project managed service by a company, they would typically take ownership of the entire project.

 Day one is the removal of all existing components (unless certain parts are being kept, such as the flooring).
 This would, on average take between half a day to two days, dependent on the size of the room and what is to be removed.